 Fiore Photo Album

-One of my early memories of living in Montreal was when I would rummage through a box in my great aunt's closet buried deep behind her collection of shoes that contained many old family photographs.
-At the time, I wasn’t aware of their value and perhaps even the influence these photographs later had on me.
-I grew up in an immigrant family home with my brother, mother, grandmother, great-aunt, and great-grandmother; we lived with them after my parents divorced, resulting in our moving back to Montreal from Italy.
+One of my early memories of living in Montreal was when I would rummage through a box that contained old family photographs buried deep inside my great aunt, chickee’s closet set right behind her collection of shoes.
+At the time, I wasn’t aware of their value on a personal level, but I remember always being drawn to them, where each photo represented someone I would never come to know directly but come to see bridged by generations and experience their likeness through the photograph.
+I grew up in an immigrant family home with my brother, mother, grandmother, great-aunt, and, for a short while, my great-grandmother.
+We moved from Italy to live with them after my parent’s divorce.
 I was delighted to be reunited with my grandmother and her siblings.

-The selection of photographs, range between 1915 to the 1950s, in Montreal, including photographs used as a correspondence between families still living in Italy, in the town of Casacalenda, located in the province of Campobasso.
+The photographs date from 1915 to the 1950s in Montreal, including photographs used as correspondence between families still living in Casacalenda, Italy, in the province of Campobasso.

 There were approximately two waves of mass Italian emigration to Canada, mainly resettling in New York, Montreal, and Toronto.
 My family landed in New York in around 1905, belonging to the first wave, and settled in Montreal, working mainly in constructing the railway systems that led into the city.